ldelzo18/crudsample/README.md

 ## 🌐 Postman collection and endpoints

 1. Access to http://localhost:8080/swaggerdoc.html
-2. Execute POST request to generate a token by using the credentials:
+2. Execute POST auth request to generate a token by using the credentials:
-   - email: testuserapi@test.com
+   - email: testUserD@gmail.com
    - password: Password123
     This will return a token which you can use to access the other endpoints.